Your cart looks a little empty!Continue Shopping

-Prosecco Wine: All You Need To Know About This Italian Classic
+Prosecco Wine: All You Need To Know About The Taste of This Italian Classic

-We don’t know what it is, but whenever the sun is shining, the conversation is flowing, and the weekend ahead promises fun, all we want to drink is Prosecco wine.
+We don’t know why, but whenever the sun is shining, the conversation is flowing, and the weekend ahead promises fun, all we want to drink is Prosecco wine.

 Boasting fresh floral flavors, zingy acidity, and of course plenty of bubbles, Prosecco is such a joy to drink.
 But, is Prosecco merely a cheap alternative to Champagne?
 If we can afford it, should we opt for the French sparkling wine over this more reserved Italian option?

-Prosecco wine is a sparkling wine that hails from Northeastern Italy.
+Prosecco is indeed a wine, but not just any wine.
+It is a sparkling wine that hails from Northeastern Italy.
 In the same way wines produced in Champagne are named after their native home, Prosecco wine is named after the Italian town of Prosecco, which is a suburb of Trieste.

 While Prosecco is accepted as an Italian wine, the grape used to produce it was actually brought over to Italy from Slovenia.
 Prosecco grapes were formerly known as glera grapes, until 2009 when Italian winemakers decided to rid the grape of its Slovenian roots and remarket the grape as Prosecco.